harrymatthews50/Modelling_Craniofacial_Growth_Trajectories/README.md

 ### Available Data
 The paper analyses 3D photographs of children which cannot be redistributed.
-However we provide an abstract coding of the shape of each head in the form of principal component projections, in 'Participant Data\PC_projections.xlsx'.
-These code the variability in the sample of shapes and much of the anlaysis can be performed using only these.
+However we provide an abstract coding of the shape of each head in the form of principal component projections (in 'Participant Data\PC_projections.xlsx').
+These code the variability in the sample of shapes and much of the analysis can be performed using only these.

 They were created using the following code in python: